Andersonville Recovery & Safety + Local Business Updates and Community Information

 - Please see below for our 5 Ways to Love a Local Business Today for more ideas

-- What is the City of Chicago currently advising or mandating?
+- What is the City of Chicago currently advising or mandating about COVID?
 Visit cityofchicago.org/coronavirus – still the best place for the Chicago Department of Public Health’s latest updates.
 Locally, please visit the COVID-19 community response pages for the 40th Ward and 48th Ward.

 In an effort to practice social intention in a time of social distancing, we want to share with you five ways to support your local economy and small business community during this time of uncertainty:

 - Shop the Site: Many of our local businesses have fantastic websites and sell their products online.
 They work hard on maintaining these sites year round.
 Now is a great time to discover what’s available from the comfort of your couch.

 - Love.
 Like.
 Share: What do you love about Andersonville?
 What businesses do you frequent and why do you keep returning?
 Now is the time to show these businesses some love in your social media feeds.
 Tag the business, tag us, and tag a friend who should check it out in the future.
 Also, don’t just follow your favorite businesses on social; like their posts and leave a comment too.
 All of this will help to boost a businesses’ visibility in weeks to come.

 - Order Direct: Many of our local restaurants and cafes are able to deliver food straight to your home, or will allow you to order food for pick-up curbside with the ease of an app or a quick phone call.
 The Chamber is creating a list of restaurant resources for who’s providing which services.

 - Use Your Voice: Now is a great time to catch up on reviewing your favorite shop, eatery, healthcare provider, or service business.
 Your positive reviews on Google, Yelp and Facebook will start building positive momentum for the months to come.